sxlisme/ctrlCToText/README.md

 # Instructions for use

 1. Open the index.html page
-2. Use qq, WeChat or other screenshot software to capture the QR code to the clipboard
+2. Use qq, WeChat or other screenshot software to capture the QR code to the clipboard.
 3. Press ctrl + v on the index.html page to identify the QR code and display the data to the page.
-4. Unrecognized two-digit code try to zoom the screenshot, such as zooming to around 100 pixels try
+4. Unrecognized two-digit code try to zoom the screenshot, such as zooming to around 100 pixels try.

 v1.0